maxhumber/maxhumber.com/me/index.md

 layout: about
 ---

-Hello, my name is Max Humber.
-Blah blah blha
+Hi, my name is Max Humber.

-# What do you do?
+# Work
-I do stuff
+I do data science for a company called [Borrowell](http://borrowell.com/).
+We are a fintech lender that does low-interest personal loans for people who want better alternatives to expensive credit card debt.
+We are backed by a number of investors including: Equitable Bank, Power Financial, Freycinet, Oakwest, and Hedgewood.

-# What programming languages do you use?
+# Stack
-I program stuff.
+I mostly work in R and Python and absolutely love the *tidyverse* and Stan/PyMC3.